lydell/browser-tweaks/README.md

   Space.
 - Show the title (if any) of the focused element in the context menu when pressing the Menu key (Firefox only).
+- Alt+Shift+U to close tabs to the right.
+- Alt+Shift+P to toggle pinned tab.
 - Custom CSS for WikiPedia.

 ### Firefox